The Ficus pumila [FY-kus] [POO-mil-uh] is a fast-growing, climbing vine often referred to as the “creeping fig.” Ficus repens is also a synonym.

 When oak leaf creeping fig begins to grow, you can transplant it to its permanent home.

-The “creeping fig” doesn’t have any serious disease problems or insect issues, but you should watch out for aphids, mealybugs, and mites.
+The “creeping fig” has no serious disease or insect issues, but you should watch out for aphids, mealybugs, and mites.

 These pests are common nuisances for a wide variety of plants indoors and out.

-One issue to watch out for is exposure to the milky sap produced by the stems of the plant.
+One issue to watch out for is exposure to the milky sap produced by the plant’s stems.